The Modern-Day Cartographer Job

 But I disagree.

 It involves structured processing, generalization, and assembly.
 For a map to be effective, cartographers must carefully choose the graphic characteristics and integration.

 For example, cartographers can use flow maps to show the movement of goods.

-There are more interesting ways to tell a story than there was hundreds of years ago.
+There are more interesting ways to tell a story than there were hundreds of years ago.

 Cartography is dependent on visual communication.
 Your work will be critiqued, and you will make thousands of revisions in your lifetime.